Set a Terms and Conditions Page that Protect Your Brand

 Place a link in the footer directly to this page.

-Mentor Tip: Before the footer, add an "Updated last [insert date]".
+Before the footer, or just above the title in paragraph font, add an "Updated last [insert date]".

 Close with a note that continuing to use your site means users accept these terms.